ritwik1993/OculusMatlab/README.md

 ## Building

 Depends on your build tool.
 If you're using Visual Studio or XCode you can just say 'File, Open Project' or something to that effect and point it at the OculusRiftInAction/build directory.
+On Linux I like make, so i can simple run 'make' from the build directory after the 'cmake..' command

 # Supported platforms